IOsonata/IOsonata/README.md

 ### IDE limiations :

-Eclipse & GCC : Full C++ supports, full file io
+* Eclipse & GCC : Full C++ supports, full file io supports
+* IAR : Full C++ support, no system support for file io.
+File io only available with semihosting.
+* uVision : Could not create library compilation properly.
+To use IOsonata with uVision, you need to add the library sources directly into your firmware project
-IAR : Full C++ support, no system support for file io uVision : Could not create library compilation properly CrossWorks : GCC C++ is stripped down to bare bone, no file io supports Segger Stusio : Strip down version of CrossWorks.
+* CrossWorks : GCC C++ is stripped down to bare bone, no file io supports, no atomic supports and many others.
+In order to use full GCC C++, CrossWorks must be configured to use with external compiler
+* Segger Stusio : Strip down version of CrossWorks.
 Even less functional.
+Only supports jlink, cannot be used with any other jtag.
+SES is not recommended for heavy firmware development.